Our Song: Critical reception

-Chart performance
+Commercial performance

 "Our Song" had the biggest jump to number one on Hot Country Songs since "Just to See You Smile" (1998) by Tim McGraw (pictured).

 "Our Song" was a success on country radio.
 It reached number one on the Hot Country Songs chart dated December 22, 2007, giving Swift her first chart topper.
 The song's jump from number six to number one marked the biggest jump to the top since Tim McGraw's "Just to See You Smile" (1998), which also ascended five spots to the top.
 With this achievement, Swift became the youngest person—17 years old at the time—to single-handedly write and sing a Hot Country Songs number one.
 It spent six consecutive weeks at number one and 24 weeks in total on the chart.
 The success of "Our Song" on country radio turned Swift into a rising star in the genre, which had been predominantly dominated by adult male musicians in the early 2000s decade.

 On the all-genre Billboard Hot 100, the single peaked at number 16, becoming the third consecutive Hot 100 top-forty single from Swift's debut album.
 On the Pop Songs chart, which tracks pop radio in the United States, it peaked at number 18 and was Swift's second crossover appearance, following "Teardrops on My Guitar".
 The Recording Industry Association of America in August 2014 certified the track four times platinum for surpassing four million units based on sales and streaming.
 By July 2019, "Our Song" had sold 3.4 million digital copies in the United States.

 In Canada, "Our Song" peaked atop the Canada Country chart for four weeks.
 It peaked at number 30 on the Canadian Hot 100, the best-charting song from Swift's debut album, and was certified platinum by Music Canada for 80,000 digital copies sold.
 In South Korea, the single peaked at number 104 on the International Singles Chart compiled in 2012 by Gaon.
-In Australia, the single peaked at number 50.